awsdocs/amazon-ec2-user-guide/doc_source/install-updates.md

 # Update instance software on your Amazon Linux instance<a name="install-updates"></a>

-It is important to keep software up\-to\-date\.
+It is important to keep software up to date\.
 Many packages in a Linux distribution are updated frequently to fix bugs, add features, and protect against security exploits\.
-When you first launch and connect to an Amazon Linux instance, you may see a message asking you to update software packages for security purposes\.
+When you first launch and connect to an Amazon Linux instance, you might see a message asking you to update software packages for security purposes\.
 This section shows how to update an entire system, or just a single package\.

 **Important**
 This information applies to Amazon Linux\.
 For information about other distributions, see their specific documentation\.

 **To update all packages on an Amazon Linux instance**

 1. \(Optional\) Start a screen session in your shell window\.
-Sometimes you may experience a network interruption that can disconnect the SSH connection to your instance\.
+Sometimes you might experience a network interruption that can disconnect the SSH connection to your instance\.
 If this happens during a long software update, it can leave the instance in a recoverable, although confused state\.
 A screen session allows you to continue running the update even if your connection is interrupted, and you can reconnect to the session later without problems\.

    1. Execute the screen command to begin the session\.